 Dining in Nice Old Town

-Sit down where typical Provencal dishes are served: Mediterranean fish, mussels, squid and you have to taste Socca, chickpea pancakes once you are here.
+Sit down where typical Provencal dishes are served: Mediterranean fish, mussels, squid – and once you are in Nice, you just have to taste Socca, chickpea pancakes.

-Two more street views: a silent street and a lively one:
+Two more street views: a silent street and a busy one:

-And finally it’s time for the Place Massena sculpture to wave goodbye to you.
+And finally, the Place Massena sculpture will wave goodbye to you, good night!

-We have seen Nice in one day.
-We have walked a lot but to be honest, there was no time for art museums yet that there are so many of in Nice.
-But that will be another day’s program.
+So now have spent a day in Nice, and walked a lot.
+To be honest, there was no time for art museums that there are so many of in Nice.
+Maybe that will be the next day’s program.

-More about Nice on the official website of Nice Convention and Visitors Bureau:
+Read more about Nice and its art museums on the official website of Nice Convention and Visitors Bureau: